riccardoinghilleri/riccardoinghilleri/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="450" height="280" />

-🔭 At 23, I am navigating the dynamic landscape of Computer Science and Engineering as both a student and a tech entrepreneur.
-I proudly serve as the Co-Founder and Chief Technology Officer (CTO) of Pharme, a pioneering digital platform streamlining drug availability checks and facilitating pick-up bookings.
+🔭 At 24 years old, I am navigating the dynamic IT and engineering landscape as a student and a technology entrepreneur.
+I am proud to have co-founded and served as Chief Technology Officer (CTO) of Pharme, a cutting-edge digital platform that simplifies medication availability checks and facilitates pickup reservations.

-While my academic and entrepreneurial journey has exposed me to various facets of technology, lately, I have found myself drawn towards computer security, a discipline that intrigues me with its evolving complexities and the challenge to safeguard digital realms.
-Though my earlier passions included Blockchain and Web Design, I now find myself captivated by the ever-changing intricacies of cybersecurity.
+While my academic and entrepreneurial journey has exposed me to various facets of technology, lately, I have found myself drawn to cybersecurity and artificial intelligence, disciplines that intrigue me because of their evolving complexity and each needing the other to create more cutting-edge systems.
+Although my previous passions included Blockchain and Web Design, I now find myself fascinated by the evolving complexities of cybersecurity.

-Beyond my technical pursuits, I relish the process of problem-solving.
-Crafting elegant solutions to pressing challenges is not just a professional endeavour for me; it is a personal passion.
+Beyond my technical interests, I enjoy the problem-solving process.
+Creating elegant solutions to pressing challenges is not only a professional endeavour for me; it is a personal passion.

 📫 You can reach me at riccardo.inghilleri@gmail.com